Air Travel

 Some Helpful Suggestions

-• It is best to fly during daylight hours and rest a night, but flights from the US to Europe and from Europe to Uganda are presently overnight flights.
+- It is best to fly during daylight hours and rest a night, but at least one leg of the flights from the US to Europe and from Europe to Uganda are overnight.

-• In the few days before your departure, try to get as much sleep as possible (don't use an alarm clock to wake up, but allow yourself to wake up when you body is ready.
+- In the few days before your departure, try to get as much sleep as possible.
+Do not use an alarm clock, but allow yourself to wake up when you body is ready.

-• Do your best to get some rest on the overnight flights and to aid this you, may wish to take a fast acting, limited duration sleeping aid such as Ambien© (Zolpidem Tartrate 5 or 10 mg tablets).
+- Do your best to get some rest on the overnight flights and to aid this you, may wish to take a fast acting, limited duration sleeping aid such as Ambien© (Zolpidem Tartrate 5 or 10 mg tablets).
 This is a prescription item but worth talking with you doctor about since it has about a four hour effectiveness range and does not leave you with a hangover.
+There is also available a time released version which causes longer sleep that may last past the flight time and leave you very drowsy.

-• On the afternoon and evening of you flight, avoid alcohol and caffeine.
+- On the afternoon and evening of your flight, avoid alcohol and caffeine.
 Drink water or Ginger Ale©, Sprite©, 7Up©, etc. that do not contain caffeine.

 Airline and Airport Related Websites